 No fees for parking, entrance, or picnicking.

-Non motorized bikes and dogs on leashes are allowed.
+Non-motorized bikes and dogs on leashes are allowed.

 Boat Permits:

-Day Pass= $5 | Annual Pass= $20 (calendar year)
+Day Pass= $5 | Annual Pass= $20 (valid through December 31)

 Ruidoso Lakes Boat Permits.png